-We’re excited to unveil our fresh new branding for the National Open Youth Orchestra, which was developed with our musicians.
+We’re excited to unveil our fresh new branding for the National Open Youth Orchestra.

-Our logo combines an accessible, easy-to-read font with an icon that changes, using variations of the icon created with our musicians’ input.
+Our logo combines an accessible, easy-to-read font with an icon that changes, using variations created with musicians’ input.
 This mirrors how they shape NOYO with their personalities and individual talents.

 It started with a big question: what should our brand feel and look like?
 Musicians were loud and clear about wanting a “bold” and “colourful” logo, voting to combine typography with an abstract icon.